Nakedness and colonialism: Colonialism and undress

 Colonialism is the domination of one culture by another, which has occurred throughout history as one society extended control over neighboring territories.
 This process expanded as technologies for navigation and transport allowed for contact with more distant parts of the world.
 The justifications of European expansion began in the 1500s in the context of religion and folklore that included beliefs in demons and half-human monsters.
-By the 18th century European thought was embracing ideas of social progress from primitive to agriculture to industrialization.
+By the 18th century, European thought was embracing ideas of social progress from primitive to agriculture to industrialization.
 Many Europeans justified colonization as spreading civilization rather than as conquest.

 Because clothing and body adornments are such an important part of non-verbal communications, the relative lack of body coverings was one of the first things explorers noticed when they encountered Indigenous peoples of the tropics.
 From the beginning with Columbus in the 15th century until the British in India in the 19th century, Europeans were concerned with attributing meaning to states of undress, which they did not see as a natural state for humans.
 Being properly dressed in Western cultures was so full of meanings that the scanty dress or nudity of others needed an explanation, which was generally provided by religion.
-One of the enduring stereotypes of non-western others is the naked savage based upon the belief that clothes being the signifier of membership in a civilized society, the lack of clothes represented a complete lack of culture.
+One of the enduring stereotypes of non-Western others is the naked savage based upon the belief that clothes are the signifier of membership in a civilized society; the lack of clothes represented a complete lack of culture.
 In Victorian England, the naked body was a potential source of moral decay, which was domesticated by proper dress.
 Any glimpse of the body through improper clothing was a danger to sobriety, chastity, and social order.
 In The Voyage of the Beagle, Charles Darwin wrote of the indifference to nakedness among the natives of Tierra del Fuego, who "one can hardly make oneself believe are fellow creatures, and inhabitants of the same world".

-Non-western cultures during the early modern period were naked only by comparison to Western norms.
+Non-Western cultures during the early modern period were naked only by comparison to Western norms.
 The genitals or the entire lower body of adults might be covered in many situations, while the upper body of both men and women would usually be unclothed.
-However, lacking the western concept of shame regarding the body, complete nudity in public for practical or ceremonial purposes was common.
+However, lacking the Western concept of shame regarding the body, complete nudity in public for practical or ceremonial purposes was common.
 Children until puberty and sometimes women until marriage might be naked as having "nothing to hide".